Scoot Henderson: Portland Trail Blazers (2023–present)

+2023–24 season

 The Portland Trail Blazers selected Henderson with the third overall pick in the 2023 NBA draft.
-He made his 2023 NBA Summer League debut on July 7 against the Houston Rockets with 15 points, five rebounds, and six assists.
+He made his 2023 NBA Summer League debut on July 7 against the Houston Rockets with 15 points, five rebounds and six assists.
 He left the game early due to a shoulder injury and sat out the rest of Summer League.
-On October 10, Henderson made his preseason debut, putting up seven points, one rebound, and six assists in a 106–66 victory over the New Zealand Breakers.
+On October 10, Henderson made his preseason debut, putting up seven points, one rebound and six assists in a 106–66 victory over the New Zealand Breakers.
 Henderson debuted his first signature shoe during the Blazers' media day.
 He will be the seventh player in NBA history to wear a signature shoe in their debut game.
 On October 25, Henderson made his NBA regular-season debut, putting up 11 points and four assists in a 123–111 loss to the Los Angeles Clippers.
 On November 1, Henderson suffered a sprained right ankle and bone bruise against the Detroit Pistons and was sidelined for an unknown amount of time until November 21, where he was assigned to G League affiliate Rip City Remix to return to court conditioning.
 On December 14, Henderson had a career-high 10 assists in a 122–114 loss to the Utah Jazz.
 On January 14, Henderson put up a career-high 33 points along with nine assists in a 127–116 loss to the Phoenix Suns.
-On March 29, Henderson recorded the worst plus-minus in NBA history with a minus-58 in a 142–82 loss to the Miami Heat.
+On March 29, Henderson recorded the then-worst plus–minus in NBA history, later surpassed by Cody Williams with a minus 58 in a 142–82 loss to the Miami Heat.

+2024–25 season

 During his second season, on January 14, 2025 Henderson put up a new career-high 39 points along with six assists in a 132–114 loss to the Brooklyn Nets.
+He made 66 appearances (10 starts) for Portland during the 2024–25 NBA season, averaging 12.7 points, 3.0 rebounds and 5.1 assists.

+2025–26 season

+On September 26, 2025, Henderson was ruled out for at least one-to-two months after suffering a left hamstring tear during a workout.
+On February 6, 2026, Henderson made his season debut, scoring 11 points, five rebounds and nine assists in a 135–115 victory over the Memphis Grizzlies.

+On April 22, 2026, Henderson scored a game-high 31 points in a game-two win against the San Antonio Spurs in the first round of the 2026 NBA playoffs, becoming the youngest Trail Blazer to score at least 30 points in a playoff game.